ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part4/_index.md

 ---
-title: 'Use infrastructure as code and Pulumi to provision Azure resources'
+title: 'Use Infrastructure as Code and Pulumi to provision Azure resources'

 minutes_to_complete: 30

 who_is_this_for: 'This is an introductory topic for developers interested in learning how to automate their cloud deployments using the Infrastructure as Code (IaC).'

 learning_objectives:
-    - Automate the deployment of all Azure resources required to deploy a containerized application to Azure Container Instance.
+    - Automate the deployment of all the Azure resources required to deploy a containerized application to the Azure Container Instance.
-    - Set up Pulumi for IaC.
+    - Set up Pulumi for Infrastructure as Code (IaC).
     - Automate the provisioning of the Azure resources.

 prerequisites: